darrenladeras/english-dictionary/README.md

 English Dictionary

-An application to search a meaning of a word for a fast and easy way of researching.
+An application to search a meaning of a word for a fast and easy way of learning.